-In [24] A. V. Pukhlikov and the third author generalized the classical theory of finitely additive measures of convex polytopes and proposed a geometric construction for a virtual polytope as a Minkowski difference of two convex polytopes.
-Based on this notion, in [25] the same authors proved a Riemann-Roch type theorem linking integrals and integer sums of quasipolynomials over convex chains from a certain family.
-As a byproduct, they obtained a description of the cohomology ring of a complex nonsingular projective toric variety via a volume polynomial of a virtual polytope.
-A theory of mixed volumes of virtual convex bodies aimed at producing an "elementary" proof of the classical g-theorem was developed in [26]; this theory was motivated by the ideas of [25] and the approach of [22].
+In [PK92a] Pukhlikov and the first author generalized the classical theory of finitely-additive measures of convex polytopes and proposed a geometric construction for a virtual polytope as a Minkowski difference of two convex polytopes.
+Using this notion, in [PK92b] the same authors proved a Riemann-Roch type theorem linking integrals and integer sums of quasipolynomials over convex chains from a certain family.
+As a byproduct, they obtained a description for a cohomology ring of a complex nonsingular projective toric variety via a volume polynomial of a virtual polytope.
+A theory of mixed volumes of virtual convex bodies was developed in [Tim99] in order to produce an 'elementary' proof of the classical g-theorem, motivated by the ideas of [PK92b] and the approach of [McM93].

-A topological generalization of a complex nonsingular projective toric variety is known in toric topology as a (quasi)toric manifold.
-It was introduced and studied along with its real counterpart, a small cover, in [7].
-In particular, it was shown in [7] that the Stanley-Reisner description of the cohomology rings holds for quasitoric manifolds.
-Since that time, quasitoric manifolds and their generalization, torus manifolds [20, 10], have been intensively studied in toric topology and found numerous valuable applications in homotopy theory [6, 9, 8], unitary [5, 19] and special unitary bordism [18, 17], hyperbolic geometry [2-4], and other areas of research.
+A topogical generalization of a complex nonsingular projective toric variety is known in toric topology as a (quasi)toric manifold.
+It was introduced and studied alongside with its real counterpart, a small cover, in [DJ91]: in particular, it was shown that the Stanley-Reisner description for cohomology rings holds for quasitoric manifolds.
+Since that time quasitoric manifolds and their generalization, torus manifolds [Mas99, HM03], have been studied intensively in toric topology and found numerous valuable applications in homotopy theory [CMS08, HKS16, HK17], unitary [BPR07, LW16] and special unitary bordism [LP16, LLP18], hyperbolic geometry [BP16, BEM+17, BGLV20], and other areas of research.

-A remarkable property of torus manifolds is that they admit a combinatorial description similar to the one available for toric varieties.
-Namely, instead of a fan, it is based on the notions of a multi-fan and a multi-polytope, introduced and studied in [10].
-A multi-fan is a collection of cones that can overlap each other, unlike the classical case of cones in an ordinary fan.

-A multi-polytope is a multi-fan along with a collection of affine hyperplanes orthogonal to the linear spans of its rays.
-The relation between a multi-polytope and its multi-fan is similar to the one between a polytope and its normal fan.
-In [1] the theory of multi-polytopes was applied to prove a version of the Bernstein-Kushnirenko (or Bernstein-Khovanskii-Kushnirenko, BKK) theorem and the Pukhlikov-Khovanskii type description for the cohomology rings of quasitoric manifolds.
-On
+A remarkable property of torus manifolds is that they acquire a combinatorial description in a similar way to that in the case of toric varieties.
+Namely, instead of a (rational polyhedral) fan, it is based on the notions of a multi-fan and a multi-polytope, introduced and studied in [HM03].
+A multi-fan is a collection of cones, which can overlap each other, unlike it was in the classical case of an ordinary fan.
+A multi-polytope is an arbitrary finite collection of rays emanating from the origin in the real Euclidean space alongside with positive numbers, the distances to the normal affine hyperplanes from the origin, one number for each ray.
+In [AM16] the theory of multi-poytopes was applied to prove a version of the BKK Theorem and the Pukhlikov-Khovanskii description for cohomology rings of quasitoric manifolds.
+On the other hand, a Stanley-Reisner type description for the cohomology of certain torus manifolds was obtained in [MP06] using methods and tools of the theory of manifolds with corners and equivariant topology.